joshuaboniface/respeaker-led/README.md

 ### `apa102.py`

-This file is used as a library by `daemon.py` and is soft-forked from Martin Erzberger's library mentioned above.
+This file is used as a library by `daemon.py` and is hard-forked from Martin Erzberger's library mentioned above.

 ### `trigger.py`